 The Leeds & Liverpool Canal

 With a main line of 127¼ miles, the Leeds and Liverpool Canal is easily the longest canal built by one company in Britain.
-(The Grand Union Canal is 10 miles longer but the G.U. was an amalgamation of a number of canals.)
+(The Grand Union Canal is 10 miles longer but was a later amalgamation of a number of canals.)
 It links the north west seaport of Liverpool with the Aire and Calder Navigation at Leeds, forming a through route between the Irish Sea and the North Sea.

 The Millennium Ribble Link now provides a link via the River Ribble to the Lancaster Canal.
 Extension of the western end past Liverpool Pier Head to join up with the main Dock system & River Mersey was completed in 2008.

 The Leeds & Liverpool canal climbs away from the Lancashire plain into the Pennine hills from Wigan, up the famous 21 locks, through the once proud cotton towns of Blackburn and Burnley where Victorian mills can still be seen.
 The summit level goes through some fine moorland scenery over the 'backbone of England' , plunging through the mile long Foulridge tunnel.
 It then begins to descend amidst remote and beautiful countryside through the market town of Skipton into the Yorkshire Dales and on towards the bustling city of Leeds and the heart of the West Riding of Yorkshire.
 Allow at least a week to get from Liverpool to Leeds.